Private, In-Home Tutoring in Perry, Georgia

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Perry students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Perry, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Students of Perry attend Houston County Schools.
 Students are taught under the Common Core Georgia Performance Standards.
 Teaching and learning follow a set of guidelines within core subjects at each grade level of what students need to know, at that level and the future.
 The Common Core Georgia Performance Standards (CCGPS) are taught in most subject areas: K-12 language arts, with literacy standards integrated into science, social studies and technical education in the middle and high school grades, and K-10 mathematics.

 We currently cover the following Perry-area school district: Houston County Schools.

 Educating Our Parents: Understanding the Perry District Curriculum